Find the Best Automated Investment Services

 - Investment return guarantees: Unlike investing in bank certificates of deposit, investing in the financial markets may yield volatile returns.
 This is a function of the financial markets, not the individual automated investment companies.
 There are no investment return guarantees when investing in stock, bond and other financial assets.

-In general, automated investment services have pre-determined investment portfolio.
+In general, automated investment services have a pre-determined investment portfolio.
 After taking a risk quiz, the platform will recommend a specific combination or asset allocation of funds.
 Many companies allow customers to adjust the pre-assigned asset allocation.

 - Goal based framework: Quite a few services have a goal-based investing framework to help consumers set and reach their own unique investment goals.